 Australia Zoo – Sunshine Coast

-Australia Zoo is about 90 minutes from Brisbane at Beerwah near the Sunshine Coast.
-If you are not self-driving, there are bus and train options with transfers available from the Beerwah Train Station.
+Heading to Beerwah to see Australia Zoo id a fantastic Brisbane day trip.
+If you are not self-driving, there are also bus and train options with transfers available from the Beerwah Train Station.

-Think what you like about the Irwin’s but there is no denying they have put together an amazing zoo.
-We did a seven month trip around Australia and this was the thing the kids most looked forward.
-As our lap finished near Brisbane they had to wait a long time but Australia Zoo didn’t disappoint.
+We did a seven month trip around Australia, and this was the thing the kids most looked forward.
+As our lap finished near Brisbane, they had to wait a long time but Australia Zoo didn’t disappoint.

 We arrived as the gates opened and left as they closed so wear comfy shoes and plan for a big day.
 You can bring your own food to save a bit of money.
 If it is busy, arrive at exhibits a bit early to get a good view – it is also a nice chance to rest your feet!